 - Commit to clean-up and log your activity on the pathway at least once per quarter for one year.
 A clean-up includes the pathway and adjacent green space.

 - Fill out a registration form and receive a confirmation from Environmental Services.

-- After you log your first activity (see below) we will order signage recognizing your group.
+- After you complete your first activity log (see below) we will order signage recognizing your group.

 Clean-Up Day Guidelines

 - Trash grabbers are available for loan at our offices at 8203 Millennium Forest Dr. next to The Woodlands High School; please reserve at least five days in advance by calling 281-210-3800.

 - Bring at least two bags (size will depend on need), one for trash and one for recyclables.

 - Bring work gloves - one glove per person is adequate.

 - Wear bright clothes, which are more visible on the bike path; safety vests may be checked out for small groups .

 - Be alert to wildlife living along pathways; learn to recognize and avoid poison ivy; use caution, especially if children are in your group.